Punjabi Chole Recipe

-Punjabi Chole Masala is an Indian curry made using chickpeas (chole), onions, tomatoes, and Indian spices.
+Punjabi Chole is a delicious curry made with chickpeas (also known as chole), onions, tomatoes, and a variety of Indian spices.
 It is one of the most popular curries in North Indian cuisine.
-Make it in one pot using my easy recipe in a pressure cooker or instant pot.
+Use my easy one-pot recipe to make it in a stovetop pressure cooker or an Instant Pot.

-Here are some more chole recipes that you may like – Palak Chole, Achari Chole, Amritsari Chole, Chana Masala, and Chana Madra.
+Here are some more chole recipes that you may like: Aloo Chole, Achari Chole.

-Chole is chickpeas in Hindi and masala is a curry made using onion, tomato, and spices.
-Chole Masala is a spicy Indian curry that is very popular in Punjab and Delhi regions.
+Punjabi Chole is a spicy Indian curry made using chickpeas that is very popular in the Punjab and Delhi regions.

-It is a must-make dish for all Indian weddings, parties, and get-togethers.
-Chole Bhature is a very popular combination and is a comfort food for many Indians.
+It is popularly made for festivals, Indian weddings, parties, and get-togethers.
+Chole Bhature (fried puffed bread) is a popular combination and comfort food for many Indians.
 Some homes even have the ritual of making this combination for Sunday lunches.

-Punjabi chole masala is listed on the menu of most Indian restaurants and although you can order them from outside, the taste of homemade chole is unmatchable.
+Punjabi chole is listed on the menu of most Indian restaurants, and although you can order it from outside, the taste of homemade chole is unmatchable.

-My recipe to make this Punjabi chole masala is one-pot, uses basic ingredients, and comes together in under 30 minutes.
-You get the curry that is dark in color, spicy tangy, and full of flavors.
+My recipe for this Punjabi chole curry is a one-pot dish that uses basic ingredients and comes together quickly.
+You get the curry that is dark in color, spicy, tangy, and full of flavors.

 Ingredients

-This curry needs some very basic ingredients which are easily available in all Indian grocery stores.
+This curry requires some basic ingredients, which are readily available in all Indian grocery stores.

-Black Tea (Chai Patti) – This is the trick to getting dark-colored chickpea curry
+Black Tea (Chai Patti) – This is the secret to achieving a dark-colored chickpea curry.
+You can use loose black tea or black tea bags.

-I use Everest chole masala but you can use any brand that you like.
+I use Everest brand chole masala powder, but you can use any brand you like.

 Anadrana powder gives a tangy taste to this Punjabi chole recipe and is traditionally added.
-But if it is not available easily, then skip it and add some tamarind paste once the chole are ready.
+However, if it is not readily available, skip it and add more tamarind paste once the chole curry is ready.

-Others – You will also need onions, ginger garlic paste, baking soda, and salt.
+Others – You will also need onions, ginger garlic paste, grated fresh tomatoes, baking soda, tamarind paste, and salt.

 Tempering – Although optional, a ghee tempering at the end makes this curry even more extravagant.

-You will need ghee, asafetida (hing), fresh ginger, and green chillies.
+You will need ghee, asafetida (hing), fresh ginger, and green chilies.

 Skip adding asafetida for a gluten-free curry.